Oregon State Council By Laws

 In the event of a vacancy in the office of State Council Secretary, the State Master Councilor, with the approval of the Executive Officer, or his appointed representative, shall appoint a member of the Oregon State Council to fill the position.

 7.1 If District State Officer vacancies are not filled one month prior to the Oregon State Council’s Conclave by Chapters within that District, the State Master Councilor shall appoint a new District State Officer with the approval of the Executive Officer or his appointed Representative and the District.

 7.2 The State Master Councilor shall submit to each of the incoming Elected, District and Appointed State Council Officer(s), a description of their specific duties and responsibilities for their term of office.
 If these officers fail to meet those responsibilities during their term of office, the State Master Councilor with the approval of the Executive Officer or his appointed Representative may remove any elected State or District Officer from Office.
 All Appointive Officers and Committee members serve at the discretion of the State Master Councilor.

 8.0 A quorum shall consist of 5 active (two of which are from different Districts) Chapters of the Oregon State Council and at least two State Elective Officers.

-8.3 Floor debate on legislation at Conclave may be limited at the discretion of the presiding officer, provided that the provision is made of at least three presentations for each of the opposing viewpoints in question.
+8.3 Floor debate on legislation at Legislative session may be limited at the discretion of the presiding officer, provided that the provision is made of at least three presentations for each of the opposing viewpoints in question.
 A recess or a caucus may be granted by the presiding officer at the request of five delegates, one caucus per Chapter per call item.